abdulhamiid/tdd/README.md

 * [License](#📝-license)

 ## TDD Project
-> In this project is about implementing a class with some methods, by using test-driven development (TDD).
+> This project is about implementing a class with some methods, by using test-driven development (TDD).
 The idea is to write tests first and then the code.

 ## Built With